Swallowing Exercises: Tongue Strengthening

 Your SLP might recommend different swallowing exercises if your problem is in later stages of swallowing.

 You can do these exercises in your hospital room or at home.
 Often you can do them on your own, but you may also work with a health professional to practice these exercises.

 You might need to practice tongue-strengthening exercises if you have trouble swallowing.
 This is a medical condition called dysphagia.

 Dysphagia can lead to aspiration.
 This is when food or other material accidentally enters the airways or lungs.
 This is serious, because it can lead to pneumonia and other problems.
 Dysphagia requires prompt diagnosis and treatment.

-As part of your treatment plan, your doctor and SLP may prescribe swallowing exercises, such as tongue-strengthening exercises.
+As part of your treatment plan, your healthcare provider and SLP may prescribe swallowing exercises, such as tongue-strengthening exercises.
 This may be in addition to other treatments such as dietary changes, changes in eating position, medicines, or surgery.
 Over time, these exercises can strengthen your swallowing muscles.
 This, in turn, may improve your swallowing and prevent aspiration.

 Different medical conditions can lead to swallowing problems.
 Some examples are:

 - Conditions that reduce saliva such as Sjögren syndrome

 - Parkinson disease or other nervous system conditions